When the Pawn...: Reception

+Critical reception

 In comparison to Apple's debut album Tidal, Harrington stated, "When the Pawn is a decidedly more mature work that trades in youthful melodrama for somber ruminations on shattered relationships and romantic obsession".
 In The New Rolling Stone Album Guide, Jenny Eliscu states that Pawn is "more musically complex and melodically advanced" than the previous album, while focusing on Apple's "sultry voice and moody piano playing".
 Rob Sheffield of Rolling Stone gave the album three-and-a-half out of five stars, calling it "richer, deeper and stronger than Tidal, in every way", with "a far more muscular approach to both the songs and the singing".

 Entertainment Weeklys David Browne awarded the album an A grade, praising Jon Brion's production as well as Apple's songwriting: "Apple hasn't gained much in psychic confidence following the success of Tidal.
 On When the Pawn..., Apple presents herself as a mental shambles, and she's more than happy to tell us about it."
 Pitchfork originally gave the album a score of eight out of ten, with reviewer Chip Chanko praising Apple's lyrics, writing: "[Apple] seems older.
 Her voice is full of a heartfelt soul that seems almost timeless.
 While Billie Holiday would never have considered the possibility of lines like, 'It won't be long till you'll be/ Lying limp in your own hand,' Apple executes them flawlessly with a modern passion."
 Amy Linden of Vibe wrote: "When the Pawn... is full of images that resonate.
 Apple's a sad, sultry woman with a sense of who she is—even if that person isn't someone she wants to be.
 Once again, her pain brings us joy."
 In contrast, Piers Martin of NME rated it a 5 out of 10, calling it Apple's "second album of Amos-aping MTV-branded Lilith Fair fodder."

+In 2011, Slant Magazine named When the Pawn... the 79th-best album of the 1990s, and in 2010 Spin named it the 106th-best album of the preceding 25 years.'
+In 2020, Rolling Stone included it at number 108 on its updated list of the "500 Greatest Albums of All Time".

+Commercial performance

 On the U.S. Billboard 200, When the Pawn... debuted and peaked at number 13 with 103,000 copies sold in first week.
 On March 26, 2020, When the Pawn.. was certified Platinum by the Recording Industry Association of America.